-Beet roots are high in carbohydrate levels and should therefore be used frequently.
+Beet roots are high in carbohydrate levels and should therefore be used sparingly

-To make biryani, we use different types of ingredients such as ilaichi (cardamom), lavang (clove), dalchini (cinnamon), biryani leaves, pepper etc. They are called condiments (sugandha dravyalu / fragrant material) to make kheer.
-Cashew nuts, almonds, kismis (dried grapes) etc are used.
+To make biryani or kheer, we use different types of ingredients such as ilaichi (cardamom), lavang (clove), dalchini (cinnamon), biryani leaves, pepper etc. They are called condiments (sugandha dravyalu / fragrant material).
+Cashew nuts, almonds, kismis (dried grapes) etc are also used.
 These are dry fruits.
 Condiments and dry fruits grow in particular places only.
 They are not available in large quantities.
-So, they are expensive.
+They are expensive.

-Now look at table 4 and fill it as shown.
+Now look at table 4 and try to fill it as shown.